 The recoverable amount of all CGUs was determined based on its value in use (VIU) methodology at each testing date.
 For each CGU, the VIU is calculated by discounting management's cash flow projections for the CGU.
 The cash flow projections also take account of increased internal capital allocations needed to achieve internal and regulatory capital targets including the leverage ratio.
 The key assumptions used in the VIU calculation for each CGU are set out below.
-The Retail & Business Banking, known as the Personal Financial Services CGU.
+The Retail & Business Banking segment consists of the Private Banking CGU and the rest of Retail & Business Banking, known as the Personal Financial Services CGU.